-Psychology is the scientific study of the human mind and behaviour.
+Psychology A-Level is the scientific study of the human mind and behaviour.
 If you have ever wondered why some people become aggressive and commit crimes, or questioned the extent to which individuals obey a person of authority, then Psychology may be for you.
-Psychology will help you to gain an insight into the motivations and reasons behind a range of behaviours.
+Psychology will help you to answer these questions and gain an insight into the motivations and reasons behind a range of behaviours.

-Psychology A Level will also enable you to pursue many other degree courses, as it relates to many other subjects, giving an insight into factors that can influence people’s behaviour.
-This insight will be relevant to many future careers, including, law, medicine and caring professions, human resources, teaching and marketing.
+Psychology A Level will also enable students to pursue many other degree courses, as it relates to many other subjects, giving an insight into factors that can influence people’s behaviour.
+This insight will be relevant to many future careers, including, for example, law, medicine, caring professions, human resources, teaching and marketing.

-At least two 5s and three 4s at GCSE, including at least a 4 in GCSE English Language, Maths and Science.
+At least five 5s at GCSE, including at least a 5 in Maths and a 5 in English Language.

 Have you considered studying a Mixed Programme (A-Levels and BTECs)?
 Whether you’re on target to achieve five 5s in your GCSEs or not, there may still be an option to study A-Levels alongside a BTEC qualification at Newman.